Edb83/snake/README.md

 **Summary**:

 Countless hours were spent testing Cyber Snake throughout its development, which is either a testament to the quality of the game or the bloody-mindedness of its creator.
-Over several thousand games the following scenarios were successfully tested:
+Over several thousand games, the following scenarios were successfully tested:

 **1. Snake behaviour**